Ovi -

 Social life is governed by principles and doctrines that differ in every society.
 The Universal Declaration of Human Rights, though in my opinion the greatest document ever to be printed, sometimes might contradict people’s traditions.

-Diego Fabbri's Trial of Western CivilizationDiego Fabbri's Trial of Western Civilization by Emanuel L. Paparella
+Diego Fabbri's Trial of Western Civilization by Dr. Emanuel Paparella

 Abstract: Diego Fabbri's existential theater, passionately committed to the exploration of the human condition and the spirit of the age, is all but forgotten nowadays.
 That is unfortunate, for the theatrical produc

-Vico on the Nexus between Language and Time: another ViewVico on the Nexus between Language and Time: another View by Emanuel L. Paparella
+Vico on the Nexus between Language and Time: another View by Dr. Emanuel Paparella

 The study of language is the starting point of Vico’s historicism.
 For Vico, language is humanity’s primordial historicization.
 In fact, Vico’s professed academic discipline was neither history nor philos

-Mistletoe, Mythology and MedicineMistletoe, Mythology and Medicine by Stuart Muscroft
+Mistletoe, Mythology and Medicine by Stuart Muscroft

 Kissing under the mistletoe is a tradition shrouded in myth as is mistletoe’s medicinal heritage.
 I spent some time looking at numerous web pages and have found there are Norse myths handed down orally and Greek myth

-Coffee and Cigarettes in Helsinki #1: KappeliCoffee and Cigarettes in Helsinki #1: Kappeli by Juliette Roques
+Coffee and Cigarettes in Helsinki #1: Kappeli by Juliette Roques

 Author’s introductionHow do you engage with a culture when you don’t speak the language?
 In Coffee and Cigarettes in Helsinki, the author describes different people as they try to make sense

-History of Christmas PastHistory of Christmas Past by Jack Wellman
+History of Christmas Past by Jack Wellman

 Christmas is the most widely celebrated holiday among the nations.
 There are as many different traditions as there are nations that observe it.
 For example the poinsettias were embraced by America when their Mexican representative, Joel R. Poinset

-Back to the Future: Musings on Time and Utopia 3/3Back to the Future: Musings on Time and Utopia 3/3 by Emanuel L. Paparella
+Back to the Future: Musings on Time and Utopia 3/3 by Dr. Emanuel Paparella

 We may ask: why does our historicity take the form of trying to repress the future by controlling it?
 Because to wholeheartedly embrace what is right-here-and now-in front of us as an unknown

-Back to the Future: Musings on Time and Utopia 2/3Back to the Future: Musings on Time and Utopia 2/3 by Emanuel L. Paparella
+Back to the Future: Musings on Time and Utopia 2/3 by Dr. Emanuel Paparella

 Let us therefore test Thoreau’s experience of the “auroral hour” with the Derridarian critique.
 This is not easy because Thoreau does not describe it literally but simply ev

 It is natural that people believe that the way they think and act, or their culture is the most appropriate.
 Some people reject other cultures.
-Others reject other point of views within their own culture, and see any evasi
+Others reject other point of views within their own culture, and see any evasion

-The Poetical in the film "Il Postino" 3/3The Poetical in the film "Il Postino" 3/3 by Emanuel L. Paparella
+The Poetical in the film "Il Postino" 3/3 by Dr. Emanuel Paparella

 As long as the two men are together the friendship thrives.
 Eventually Neruda, having obtained a reprieve, returns to Chile with his wife.
 Despite his promise to stay in touch, he is never heard from again.
 His poet

-The Poetical in the film "Il Postino" 2/3The Poetical in the film "Il Postino" 2/3 by Emanuel L. Paparella
+The Poetical in the film "Il Postino" 2/3 by Dr. Emanuel Paparella

 Neruda in turn would retort that it is exactly due to a powerful passion for justice that a poet will break out in song and poetry and lyrically express those feelings.
 The Marxian ideology embedded in the poetry ded

-The Poetical in the film "Il Postino" 1/3The Poetical in the film "Il Postino" 1/3 by Emanuel L. Paparella
+The Poetical in the film "Il Postino" 1/3 by Dr. Emanuel Paparella

 Far from being a mere sentimental romantic comedy, or a realistic portrayal of Pablo Neruda's exile from Chile, or of the socio-political conditions of post-war Italy, the Italian award-winning film Il Postin

-Edward Said on Cultural Imperialism 2/2Edward Said on Cultural Imperialism 2/2 by Emanuel L. Paparella
+Edward Said on Cultural Imperialism 2/2 by Dr. Emanuel Paparella

 Let us now go back to Said’s beginnings (also the title of his above mentioned book) from which continuities follow, and apply a non-linear conception of career to his own career.
 If we

-Edward Said on Cultural Imperialism 1/2Edward Said on Cultural Imperialism 1/2 by Emanuel L. Paparella
+Edward Said on Cultural Imperialism 1/2 by Dr. Emanuel Paparella

 Edward Said, even four years after his untimely death, remains today a powerful, well-reasoned voice of the voiceless, and a courageous critic of cultural imperialism.
 His mind was like that of Leonardo: where others saw an abyss between East and

-Democracy as the Common Sense of the People: Confronting the Ancient to the Modern View 2/2Democracy as the Common Sense of the People: Confronting the Ancient to the Modern View 2/2 by Emanuel L. Paparella
+Democracy as the Common Sense of the People: Confronting the Ancient to the Modern View 2/2 by Dr. Emanuel Paparella

 At this point one may ask: is Plato’s critique still valid today, and if so, what are the practical consequences of ignoring it?
 Let us try to apply this critique to an overarching prob

-Democracy as the Common Sense of the People: Confronting the Ancient to the Modern View 1/2Democracy as the Common Sense of the People: Confronting the Ancient to the Modern View 1/2 by Emanuel L. Paparella
+Democracy as the Common Sense of the People: Confronting the Ancient to the Modern View 1/2 by Dr. Emanuel Paparella

 In a relativistic age which beliefs in functional truths but not in Truth, when consequently many sing the praises of democracy but precious few can pin down its essence, a revisiting of Plat

-UK's only cool brand?UK's only cool brand? by Asa Butcher
+UK's only cool brand? by Asa Butcher

 The CoolBrands Council, a group of style experts, designers and commentators from across Britain, in association with a YouGov poll on the opinions of more than 2,000 members of the public, have voted the luxury spor

-Vaclav Havel: Authentic Humanist and Cultural Hero for our Times 3/3Vaclav Havel: Authentic Humanist and Cultural Hero for our Times 3/3 by Emanuel L. Paparella
+Vaclav Havel: Authentic Humanist and Cultural Hero for our Times 3/3 by Dr. Emanuel Paparella

 In 1990 Havel addressed the U.S. Congress on the subject of democratic ideals and the rebirth of the human spirit where he reflected on the end of the bipolarity of the Cold War and the begin

-Vaclav Havel: Authentic Humanist and Cultural Hero for our Times 2/3Vaclav Havel: Authentic Humanist and Cultural Hero for our Times 2/3 by Emanuel L. Paparella
+Vaclav Havel: Authentic Humanist and Cultural Hero for our Times 2/3 by Dr. Emanuel Paparella

 Havel is part of an ongoing Czech intellectual tradition which, in order to be able to "live in truth" has recourse to Husserl’s Lebenswelt to counter an oppressive Marxist id

-Jane of Thought: Flashers of the planet unite!Jane of Thought: Flashers of the planet unite! by Jane Eagle
+Jane of Thought: Flashers of the planet unite! by Jane Eagle

 Hello world.
 Right to the point without prologues, blablablas, etc. (well that is unusual for my style… that coffee has gotta have something to do with it).
 Anyway, I was checking my mail the other day: Panda Software was updating me about t

-Jane of Thought: Why do we "art"?Jane of Thought: Why do we "art"? by Jane Eagle
+Jane of Thought: Why do we "art"? by Jane Eagle

 "I know that poetry is indispensable, but to what I could not say."A French guy by the name of Jean Cocteau wrote poetry but even he wondered why…It’s true that Art approaches us in each step of our

-TaiteilijaelamaaTaiteilijaelamaa by Maippi Tapanainen
+Taiteilijaelamaa by Maippi Tapanainen

 Kuolleiden taiteilijoiden töistä maksetaan satojatuhansia euroja, ja heitä muistellaan oman aikansa eliittinä.
 Elävistä taiteilijoista vain harva elää taiteen tekemisellä.

-Tutkijat samassa jamassaTutkijat samassa jamassa by Maippi Tapanainen
+Tutkijat samassa jamassa by Maippi Tapanainen

 Samassa liemessä apurahaa saaneiden taiteilijoiden kanssa kiehuvat tutkijat, joille apurahan saaminen voi myös merkitä putoamista turvaverkon läpi.

 Take me!
-I'm FREE!Take me!
 I'm FREE! by FREE!
 Magazine

 A quick intro from the Ovi Team:As many of you know, Thanos and Asa live in Helsinki, which is where the soul of Ovi magazine also resides.
 Online, we are an international magazine that reaches almost 100 countries, while outside our fr

-Paco, el camareroPaco, el camarero by Antonio Diaz
+Paco, el camarero by Antonio Diaz

 Recuerdo los años de Instituto como algunos de los más felices de mi vida.
 Una época que yo tacharía de bastante inocente por mi parte, aunque ya no fuera tan niño y el vello púbico no solo asomara ya, sino que se hab

-Ta very much!Ta very much! by Asa Butcher
+Ta very much! by Asa Butcher

 "Thank you very much for the Sunday jointThank you very much, thank you very, very, very muchThank you very much for the Sunday joint and our cultural heritage, national beverage, being fat, Union jack, nursery rhyme, Sunday Times, na

-Elogio Sociologico da Cultura das Saunas na FinlandiaElogio Sociologico da Cultura das Saunas na Finlandia by Alexandra Pereira
+Elogio Sociologico da Cultura das Saunas na Finlandia by Alexandra Pereira

 A nudez torna os homens mais iguais entre si: expõe fragilidades (as nossas e as dos outros, de mulheres e homens, crianças e velhos de todas as raças, eunucos, doentes, deficientes), não deixa que as posses materiais se interp

-The DanceThe Dance by Jan Sand
+The Dance by Jan Sand

 Although I enjoy a good healthy body, my own as well as others, most of my acrobatics have been mental rather than physical.
 As a kid I was not particularly accomplished in sports nor in group activity and never having much to display physicall

-Mobiles and salsa movesMobiles and salsa moves by Carlos Eyl
+Mobiles and salsa moves by Carlos Eyl

 It all started two months ago when my current mobile phone suddenly couldn’t totally charge its battery.
 In today’s world, it’s just not acceptable for anyone not to be available 24-7, especially in

-'Unfinnished''Unfinnished' by Jan Sand
+'Unfinnished' by Jan Sand

 Although my parents assured me that I started my indoctrination into speaking English well before reaching my first year and I progressed rapidly into fluency, whatever linguistic centers that reside in my CNS have e

-The collective mindThe collective mind by Jan Sand
+The collective mind by Jan Sand

 G.B.
 Shaw once noticed that America and England were two nations divided by a common language, an observation that says a great deal about mutual understanding.
 The world stumbles forward into a